Cryptonomic/Smart-Contracts/tezos/tezos-managed-ledger/interactive-token-tutorial-project/README.md

 To view the app, simply drag `dist/index.html` into your favorite browser.

-To build the project run `npm i && npm run build`
+To build the project run `npm i && npm run build`.

+Note that the contract included in the code is a modified version of FA1.2 that uses a `map` instead of a `big_map` to store token allocations and allowances.
+This may not scale well to a very large number of holders, but it is an effective way to demonstrate a toy token contract.